vleurgat/regstat/README.md

 that information via the `manifest_blob` table.

-If the registry requires the GET connection to be authorized then you must use the `-docker-config` option to provide the path to a Docker `config.json` file that lists the appropriate authorization tokens for the registry.
+If the registry requires the GET connection to be authorized then you must use the `-docker-config` option to provide the path to a Docker `config.json` file that lists the appropriate authorization details for the registry.

 RegStat supports both basic and brearer/token authorization methods.